 LDJ-65 THIRD QUARTER 2019 (FULL-COLOR, 40 PAGES)

-A particularly noteworthy entry is Jeremy Dummler’s “Modern Version of a Long-Lost Line,” which imagines the resurrection of the Palatine, Lake Zurich, & Wauconda line as a contemporary switching layout.
-This project integrates strong prototypical research with modern modeling, offering operational challenge in a modest footprint.
+Jeremy Dummler’s “Modern Version of a Long-Lost Line,” which imagines the resurrection of the Palatine, Lake Zurich, & Wauconda line as a contemporary switching layout.
+Integration of strong prototypical research with modern modeling, offers operational challenge in a modest footprint.

-Additionally, Byron Henderson contributes an article about using historical topographic maps in layout planning, showing how these resources aid in authenticity and context when designing from real geography.
-The issue also includes a photo-feature article collecting benchwork and ergonomic ideas from the SLC 2019 NMRA tours, reinforcing the journal’s commitment to practical, user-tested design concepts.
+Byron Henderson contributes an article about using historical topographic maps in layout planning, showing how these resources aid in authenticity and context when designing from real geography.
+The issue also includes a photo-feature article collecting benchwork and ergonomic ideas from the Salt Lake City 2019 NMRA Layout Tour , reinforcing the journal’s commitment to practical, user-tested design concepts.
+Byron also introduces a new design challenge to readers, for Railfan, Display, Scenery & Fantasy layouts.

 Table of Contents